A stroll down Orchard Road Great Malvern

 Since the financial crash in 2008 there have been many changes on the high street.
-The Julian Graves chain closed and their shop on Church Street (see below) is now a Bakery and Coffee shop, which itself looks set to close.
+The Julian Graves health food chain closed in 2012 and their shop on Church Street (see below) became a Bakery and Coffee shop, which itself looks set to close.

 The Anupam Indian restaurant has a reputation for good food; their damaged sign in the photo below has since been repaired.

-The Superdrug chemist shop on the corner by the traffic lights, previously Halifax Building Society, is now a Costa Coffee shop.
-We wonder how so many coffee shops and bistros can be financially viable.
+The Superdrug chemist shop, close to the corner by the traffic lights, is now a Costa Coffee shop.
+We wonder how so many competing coffee shops and bistros can be financially viable.

 Below is a view looking up Church Street from the entrance to Great Malvern Priory.
-The large redbrick building is now occupied by Boots the chemist; before that it had been a Londis grocery shop and an International Store.
+The large redbrick building near the top is now occupied by Boots the chemist; before that it had been a Liptons' supermarket and then an International Store.